LinuxCommandLibrary

 PARAMETERS

-Specifies the username to use for SSH authentication on the remote hosts.
+The username to use for SSH authentication on remote hosts.
+If not specified, the current local username is often used.

-The command to be executed on each remote host.
+The command string to be executed on each remote host.

 DESCRIPTION